-8.6.
+8.5.
 Community service

 - L. Baratchart is Inria's representative at the " conseil scientifique " of the Univ.
 Provence (Aix-Marseille).
-He was a member of the "Comité de sélection" of the Univ. of Bordeaux I (section 25). - J. Grimm is a representative at the " comité de centre " (Research Center INRIA-Sophia). - J. Leblond is a member of the " Commission d'Évaluation " (CE) of INRIA4.
-She is a member of the " Commission d'Animation Scientifique " (CAS) and is associated to the " pôle REI " of the Research Center. - M. Olivi is a member of the CSD (Comité de Suivi Doctoral) of the Research Center. - J.-B. Pomet is a representative at the " comité technique paritaire " (CTP) of INRIA.
+He was a member of the "Comité de sélection" of the Univ. of Bordeaux I (section 25).
+He is a member of the program committee of SYSID 2012 and MTNS 2012. - S. Chevillard and J. Grimm are representatives at the " comité de centre " (Research Center INRIA-Sophia). - S. Chevillard is representative of the " comité de centre " at the " comité des projets " (Research Center INRIA-Sophia). - J. Leblond was a member of the " Commission d'Évaluation " (CE) of INRIA, until June, and since then, of the "Conseil Scientifique" (CS).
+Within the Research Center, she is a member of the " Commission d'Animation Scientifique " (CAS-MASTIC) and holds (since March) a supporting task for the researchers. - M. Olivi is a member of the CSD (Comité de Suivi Doctoral) of the Research Center.
+She is responsible for scientific mediation until July. - J.-B. Pomet is the president of "Commission de Suivi Doctoral" of INRIA Sophia Antipolis.
+J.-B. Pomet was a representative at the " comité technique paritaire " (CTP) of INRIA until September. - F.Seyfert is a member of the CUMIR.